Eastern Cape Safari

-Kwandwe Private Game Reserve, South Africa’s largest private wilderness reserve (54,000 acres) and home to an abundant diversity of wildlife and wilderness was impressive.
+South Africa’s largest private wilderness reserve (54,000 acres), Kwandwe is home to an abundant diversity of wildlife and wilderness.
 Accessible by road (easy 160 kilometres on excellent roads) or light aircraft from Port Elizabeth (landing at the private airstrip or tarred runway), it’s quick and effortless plus when you fly you don’t see the fences between all of the smaller properties which can be off putting.

 So I flew in from Port Elizabeth on one of the most gusty days of the year… stomach contents in tact I disembarked and was immediately greeted by Nico who was to become my friendly, knowledgeable and passionate guide.
 He and all of the guides at Kwandwe really make the experience what it is!
 We always say a guide can make or break a safari holiday experience.
 We were road transferred from the airstrip to the reception building on the property.
 Here you sign in, meet some of the team and get to see wildlife immediately – giraffe tend to hang about!
 There is a stunning curio (gift) shop that I now have shares in thanks to many purchases in time for Christmas.

 Onwards in open sided 4×4 game viewing (6 seater) all the way to camp.
 Being such a massive private reserve, you rarely see other vehicles unless it’s another safari vehicle and you are together sharing a sighting.
 You arrive at your accommodation, now this place has four separate properties on offer and each one really blew my mind, exceeding expectations and opening up so many more possibilities for our guests seeking a South Africa luxury safari holiday.